Our pipes

 Keep in mind that we don't offer a free repair service for:

-If we have pipes and other assets (listed below) on or near your property, we need your help to protect them from damage.
+If we have pipes and other assets on or near your property, we need your help to protect them from damage.
 They may be shown in an easement on your Land Title Deeds.
-An easement is a right to use part of someone's property for a specific purpose.
-If we hold an easement on your land, you must let us in when needed, and you can't build over the easement without our permission.
+If we hold an easement on your land, you must keep our assets clear and let us onto your property if we need to maintain, repair or replace them.
+You mustn't bury or build over them.
+If you damage any of our pipes or fittings, we may charge you to repair or replace them.

 Sometimes our pipes run under private property.
 If you're doing any building, excavating or landscaping work on your property, make sure you know where our pipes and other services are.
 Find out before you dig with Before You Dig Australia (BYDA).
 BYDA can deliver free plans of our assets to your inbox.
+If you're building over or next to our assets, we may need to approve your building plans.
+Learn more about building plan approvals.

 Most people are connected to the normal wastewater system, but in some parts of Greater Sydney we have agreements with customers for pressure or vacuum systems.
 In these cases, we may need to maintain or repair pumps and associated equipment on your property.
 Find out more about different types of wastewater systems.

 Hydrants enable us to access the water mains.
-They are usually covered by a metal or concrete plate and are on the footpath or roadway.
+They're usually covered by a metal or concrete plate and are on the footpath or roadway.
 Please don't build your driveway over them or bury the hydrants on the nature strip.
+Don't remove or obscure the small signs with 'HP' or 'HR' in red.
+These show the Fire & Rescue and Rural Fire Services where to locate the hydrants in case of fire.
+Finding the hydrant quickly can be critical during an emergency.

+Maintenance holes may be on or near your property, usually near the boundary.
+These holes enable us to access our wastewater and stormwater systems to clear blockages.
 If we can't access these holes to clear blockages, wastewater or stormwater can back up in the pipe and flow out of pipe grates or openings into the street, your yard or possibly inside your home.
 Find out more about blockages below.

 We'll need to access our equipment for repairs and maintenance either on the street or on your property.